Second part of DELF A1 speaking test: exchanging information

 Marking of the second part of DELF A1 oral production: exchanging information

 The part from 45 seconds to 2 minutes and 34 seconds of the video below presents you the examiners’ consultation for the performance of the candidate of the video in the beginning of this page for the second part, exchanging information, of DELF A1 speaking test:

 Please note that although both examiners possess a valid certificate in the correction-examination of the DELF-DALF, the attributed mark depends on their judgment and was not calibrated by the CIEP (Centre International d’Etudes Pédagogiques).
 It is possible that the CIEP has a different opinion on the marking.
 As the examination day, the consultation between the examiners took place directly after the test.
-So, the marking is based on the notes taking of the examiner-observer and on the immediate memory of the examiners.
-The examiners did not watch again the video to give their mark.
+So, the marking is based on the notes taken by the examiner-observer and on the immediate memory of the examiners.
+The examiners did not watch the video again to give their mark.

 Third part of DELF A1 speaking test: role-play

 You will find all the information about this part by following this link.